ItsEasyActually/SADXSpriteRings/README.md

 | SpriteScale 		| This sets the size the sprites will be rendered at.
 The scale is relatable to the texture size.
 0.3 works well for 16x16 sprites, 0.15 works well for 32x32, etc. | Both 	|

 ### Additional Info
 This mod removes the use of OBJ_REGULAR as the PVM used by the rings, instead opting for two unique PVMs, OBJ_RING and EFF_RING.
 These can be provided in any format (pvm, texpack, pvmx), but this mod has only been tested using texpacks and pvmx.
-You may experience more alpha related problems using pvm due to it being further compressed.
+You may experience more alpha related problems using pvm due to it being a lossy format.

 Ideally if you're developing a sub mod for this, you'll want to include this mod as a dependency.
 Please follow [this guide](https://github.com/X-Hax/SADXModdingGuide/wiki/Mod-Dependencies) for information on creating Mod Dependencies.
 This will prevent issues with users attempting to use your mod while not having this mod to make sure it runs.